osnava/EMG-826/README.md

 ## Videotutorial

-If you don't enjoy reading the documentantion go watch the tutorial below:
+To learn more about this sensor and its aplications, go watch the tutorial below:

 [EMG-826 tutorial]()